bandprotocol/oracle-consumer/docs/x/pricefeed.md

 ### Begin Block

-The Pricefeed Module implements a process at the begin block to get all `SymbolRequest` and determine which symbols need to request their prices from BandChain.
+The pricefeed Module implements a process at the begin block to get all `SymbolRequest` and determine which symbols need to request their prices from BandChain.
 This is determined based on the `BlockInterval` specified in each `SymbolRequest`.

 ### On Recive Packet

-Once the Pricefeedx Module has requested price data from BandChain, BandChain will send a response packet back.
+Once the pricefeed Module has requested price data from BandChain, BandChain will send a response packet back.
 The results will be extracted and used to update the latest price for each symbol in the state of your Cosmos SDK app.

 ### Events